thosgood/this-weeks-finds/markdown/101-150/week105.md

 business.
 For example, it's the key to stuff like "instantons" in Yang-Mills theory, which are in turn crucial for understanding how the pion gets its mass.
-It's also the basis of stuff like "Chern-Simons theory" and "BF theory".
+It's also the basis of stuff like "Chern-Simons theory" and "$BF$ theory".
 Alas, all this takes a while to explain, but let's just say the third entry is about "topological field theory in 4 dimensions".